-An acousto-optic modulator (AOM) is a device which can be used for controlling the power of a laser beam with an electrical drive signal.
+An acousto-optic modulator (AOM) is a device which can be used for controlling the transmitted power of a laser beam with an electrical drive signal.
 It is based on the acousto-optic effect, i.e. the modification of the refractive index of some crystal or glass material by the oscillating mechanical strain of a sound wave (photoelastic effect).

 Usually, an AOM is understood to be an intensity modulator; other acousto-optic devices are suitable for shifting the optical frequency (→ acousto-optic frequency shifter) or the spatial direction (acousto-optic deflectors).

 For a very short interaction length in the modulator, one would operate in the Raman–Nath regime, where multiple diffraction orders are obtained.
-However, most AOMs operate in the Bragg regime, where there is a substantial diffraction efficiency for the first diffraction order and hardly any scattering into other orders.
+However, most AOMs operate in the Bragg regime, where there is a substantial diffraction efficiency for the first diffraction order and hardly any diffraction into other orders.

 The optical frequency of the diffracted beam is increased or decreased by the frequency of the sound wave (depending on the propagation direction of the acoustic wave relative to the beam) and propagates in a slightly different direction.
-(The change in direction is smaller than shown in Figure 1, because the wavenumber of the sound wave is very small compared with that of the light beam.)
-The frequency and direction of the scattered beam depend on the frequency of the sound wave, whereas the acoustic power is the control for the diffracted optical power.
+(The change in direction is smaller than shown in Figure 1 because the wavenumber of the sound wave is very small compared with that of the light beam.)
+The frequency and direction of the diffracted beam depend on the frequency of the sound wave, whereas the acoustic power is the control for the diffracted optical power.
 For most applications, the slight change of optical frequency is irrelevant.

 Typically, an AOM is placed in a small box, having two holes or optical windows on opposite sides for the laser beam going through, and a connector for the RF driver.
 Sometimes that box is placed on a rotating table for precise rotational adjustment.